omer35/EtraveliTask/README.md

 – It includes pie-charts, matrixes on which tests are passing and failing.
 Even has the option to show what percentage of which tags are failing and passing.
+- The "maven-cucumber-reporting" plugin is used for creating "cucumber-html-reports" under target folder.
+– It includes pie-charts, matrixes on which tests are passing and failing.
+Even has the option to show what percentage of which tags are failing and passing.